 RFPs should help organizations easily compare suppliers, but often the process gets complicated, and they don’t end up choosing the best bidders.
-This is why we’ve put together this 20-step RFP process guide to ensure you only get the best bids.
+This is why we’ve put together these 20 RFP process steps to ensure you only get the best bids.

 Let’s get started: